awav/carnd-p5/README.md

 To extract features I used stadard solution basically provided by Udacity in the course.
 I modified a bit interface and optimized the way how they are computed for whole dataset.

 I used HOG features, spatial binning and color histograms altogether.
-All input images are converted into HSV color scheme before feature extracting.
+All input images are converted into HSV (changed later to HLS) color scheme before feature extracting.
 Let's take a look at default arguments and paramerters for these feature extractors:

 * Hog params:
    - use all channels of an inputs image
    - number of orientations is 8
-   - cell_size is
+   - cell_size is 8
    - block_size is 2
 * Image bins params:
    - number of bins is 32